Why Switch from Do Not Pay?

 Frequently Asked Questions about Do Not Pay

 What is the success rate of Do Not Pay?
 This is difficult to verify independently.
-The company claims high success rates, but user reviews on platforms like BBB and Trustpilot suggest that the actual results can be very inconsistent and vary widely by task.
+The company claims millions of users with high success rates, but user reviews on platforms like BBB and Trustpilot suggest that the actual successful results are inconsistent and sometimes not at all.

 What apps to use to replace Do Not Pay?
-For AI-powered task completion, use Pine AI.
-For legal documents, try Rocket Lawyer.
-For bill maintenance, consider Hiatus or Billshark - but Pine AI could likely save you more money.
+For start to finish AI-powered task completion, use Pine AI.
+For legal documents, try Rocket Lawyer or Wordsmith.
+For fighting unfair bills, consider Hiatus or Billshark - but we think Pine AI will likely save you more money.

 What apps would complement the Do Not Pay app?
 The Privacy app is a great complement, as you can use its virtual cards to sign up for services DNP might help you cancel later, preventing unwanted charges from the start.
 GetHuman is also useful for when DNP fails and you have to make the call yourself.

 Are there any security concerns I should be aware of with Do Not Pay?
-Like any app that handles personal information, there's a risk.
+Like any app that handles personal information - especially your banking info, there's a risk.
 Users have reported concerns about how their data is used and have had issues with revoking access after canceling their subscriptions.
-Always read the privacy policy.
+Always read the privacy policy and terms of use.

 Disclaimer about this blog post - Best Do Not Pay Alternative Apps in the US (2025)